Using ESLint and Prettier

 Setup

 To set up ESLint in your Expo project, you can use the Expo CLI to install the necessary dependencies.
-Running this command also creates a .eslintrc.js file at the root of your project which extends configuration from eslint-config-expo.
+Running this command also creates a eslint.config.js file at the root of your project which extends configuration from eslint-config-expo.

 Terminal